vanderlin/Laravel-IOSTutorial/README.md

 }
 ```

-Run the app and you will see a (+) icon in the top right.
+Run the app and you will see a compose icon in the top right.
 Let create the `NoteCreatorController`.
 Like before create a new class that subclasses a `UIViewController`.

 Connect the `NoteCreatorController` in the `NotesController`.